-Tigers are found in amazingly diverse habitats: rainforests, grasslands, savannas and even mangrove swamps.
-Unfortunately, 93 percent of historical tiger lands have disappeared primarily because of expanding human activity.
+Tigers are found in amazingly diverse habitats: rain forests, grasslands, savannas and even mangrove swamps.
+Unfortunately, 93% of historical tiger lands have disappeared primarily because of expanding human activity.
 Saving tigers means saving forests that are vital to the health of the planet.
 You can help by taking action to save tiger forests.

 How many subspecies of tiger are there?

 There are nine subspecies of tiger, three of which are extinct.
 Those still roaming in the wild include the Sumatran tiger, Amur tiger, Bengal tiger, Indochinese tiger, South China tiger, and Malayan tiger.
 These tigers need our help.
 Every part of the tiger, from whisker to tail, is traded in illegal wildlife markets.
-WWF works with activists to stop wildlife crime.
+WWF is urging governments to strengthen law enforcement, invest in more boots on the ground, and commit to long-term demand reduction efforts to stop wildlife crime.